Bank of Upper Canada: The end of monopoly

 The Hamilton, Ontario branch of the bank at James and Vine.
 It was designed by Frederick James Rastrick in 1857.

 The monopoly of the Bank of Upper Canada had been slowly eroding with the chartering of the Commercial Bank, and then the joint-stock banks.
 The Act to outlaw further joint-stock banks in 1838 again tilted towards monopoly.
 However, in 1841 the Bank of Montreal, long seeking an entry into Upper Canada, purchased the Bank of the People and quickly began to expand its branch network.
 The Bank of British North America also entered the provincial market around that time.

 As a result, the Bank changed its strategy and in 1850 it became the official bank of the Province of Canada, collecting all government revenue and issuing all government cheques.

-By 1863, the bank was struggling; in 1866 the Bank of Upper Canada closed its doors; the stockholders lost all of their investment of more than $3 million, and over $1 million dollars in taxpayers money was also lost.
+By 1863, the bank was struggling; in 1866 the Bank of Upper Canada closed its doors; the stockholders lost all of their investment of more than $3 million, and over $1 million in taxpayers money was also lost.